 Using the spreadsheet is easy.
 Just plug your dog’s weight into the field at the top of the page, and watch the rest populate with interesting and helpful info.
 Please do remember that the info is a guideline only.
 It is a compilation and extrapolation of established and reliable, but third-party information.
 Every dog is an individual.
 This spreadsheet has been designed for adult dogs only, not cats, puppies, or animals with needs beyond the scope of the spreadsheet.

 UPDATE July 2015:

-We recently got a message from a long-time user of the spreadsheet inquiring about the source of information and figures regarding nutrient requirements.
+I recently got a message from a long-time user of the spreadsheet inquiring about the source of information and figures regarding nutrient requirements.
 The answer is that they are based on the updated version of the report, Nutrient Requirements of Dogs and Cats, which is based on researched performed by the National Research Council.
 The actual citation is as follows:

 National Research Council (US).
 Ad Hoc Committee on Dog and Cat Nutrition (2006).
 Nutrient Requirements of Adult Dogs for Maintenance, Table 15-5, pgs 359-360.
 In Nutrient Requirements of Dogs and Cats.
 Washington, DC: National Academies Press

 UPDATE February 2017:

 I received a message from a spreadsheet user who says some of the fields on the second page aren’t loading properly on her download.
 Combined with some other feedback I’ve been getting about the second page of the sheet specifically, I think it might be time to give the spreadsheet a bit of an overhaul.
 Thanks to everyone who has taken the time to send a message!